ewaldc/mbl-debian/initramfs/README.md

 ## Using generic initramfs

+First, build a kernel with all hardware dependend drivers as static modules.
+Use 'lsmod' after boot to find out which modules are loaded.
+Install this kernel as /boot/uImage.

-Copy [uInitrd-generic]() to /boot on the MBL and create a symlink to uInitrd ´´´ ln -sf uInitrd-generic uInitrd systemctl reboot
+Copy [uInitrd-generic](../blob/master/initramfs/uInitrd-generic) to /boot on the MBL, create a symlink to uInitrd and then reboot
-´´´
+`
+cd /boot
+ln -sf uInitrd-generic uInitrd systemctl reboot
+`

 ## Customizing generic initramfs

+First download [initrd.img-generic](https://github.com/ewaldc/mbl-debian/blob/master/initramfs/uInitrd-generic) to e.g. /root
-Use unmkinitramfs to unpack the cpio archive
+Use unmkinitramfs to unpack the cpio archive e.g. to /root ` cd /root mkdir initramfs unmkinitramfs custom-ramfs.cpio /tmp/r

+`

 ## KNOWN ISSUES
 - Support for UUID based root devices in the kernel commandline is pre-enabled but not yet working